ATLFlight/ros-examples/README.md

 #### Install Snapdragon Machine Vision SDK

-* Download the Snapdragon Machine Vision SDK from [here](https://developer.qualcomm.com/sdflight-tools)
+* Download the latest Snapdragon Machine Vision SDK from [here](https://developer.qualcomm.com/sdflight-tools)
 * The package name will be mv\<version\>.deb.
 ** Example: *mv0.9.1_8x74.deb*
 * push the deb package to the target and install it.